Animal Husbandry

 • Draught animals are an important source of non-human labour because they are used for tilling, irrigating, transporting, etc.

-Advantages of Animal Husbandry for India
+What are the Advantages of Animal Husbandry for Indian Farmers?

 • It provides livelihoods and employment opportunities to millions of people residing in rural areas.